 See you on the river,

-Scott, Penny and the MaLode Crew
+Scott, Keith, Gabby, Jason, Randy and the whole MaLode Crew

 As part of the GAP we also conducted successful letter writing campaigns in support of the extension of the federal Investment Tax Credit for Solar Power and California State Congresswoman Loni Hancock’s AB 2855 to establish “green jobs” training academies for our schools in California.